Enabling CloudKit in Your App

 If necessary, enter your Apple ID credentials and click Sign In.

-All the containers for all the teams you belong to appear in the container pop-up menu in the upper-left corner of the window.
-The assets for the selected container (named Gallery in the screenshot) are displayed.
+All the containers for all the teams you belong to appear in the window.

 To sign out, choose Sign Out from the account pop-up menu in the upper-right corner of the window.

 Optionally, configure your app to use multiple containers or share a container with other apps.
 For example, you might use one app internally to create record types and records programmatically to return a database to a known state.
 This app needs to share the same container as the end-user app you are developing and testing.
 To do this, you enable the first app to use the default container of the second app or create a custom container that both apps share.
 Apps running on different platforms (iOS, Mac, and tvOS) can also be configured to share the same containers.

 Select an existing container ID used by another app or create a new one.